alem-platform/foundation/a-library-for-others/README.md

 - Your code MUST be written in accordance with [gofumpt](https://github.com/mvdan/gofumpt).
 If not, you will be graded `0` automatically.
 - Your program MUST be able to compile successfully.
 - Your program MUST not exit unexpectedly (any panics: `nil-pointer dereference`, `index out of range` etc.).
 If so, you will be get `0` during the defence.
-- Only built-in packages are allowed.
+- Only built-in packages and `io.Reader` are allowed.
 If not, you will get `0` grade.

 ### Mandatory Part